 - When choosing the templates for your site, keep in mind all the relevant multilingual elements: keywords, metadata, characters ALT, WAI, etc.

 - When planning the promotion of the site, define all language aspects related to both the site itself and the promotional tools.

 Work Guidelines and references

-The DGT is able to help you process your documents in 24 languages.
-However, not all texts can be treated on an equal basis, different priorities and different solutions are on offer according to the documents’ importance and nature.
-DGT therefore offers a variety of linguistic treatments and language tools which can be found on the site of its web unit.
+DGT is able to help you translate your documents in 24 languages.
+However, not all texts can be treated on an equal basis.
+Different priorities and solutions are on offer according to the documents’ importance and nature.
+DGT offers a variety of linguistic treatments and language tools which can be found on its site.